 The Equal Employment Opportunity Commission also administers the Equal Pay Act (EPA).
 The EPA prohibits employers from partaking in wage discrimination between men and women based on sex.
 This is applicable when men and women do the same jobs that require equal skill, at the same establishment, and under comparable working conditions.

 The Pregnancy Discrimination Act is also overseen by the Equal employment Opportunity Commission and prohibits employers from discriminating against employees who are pregnant or suffering from pregnancy-related conditions.
 Women who are pregnant or suffer from pregnancy-related conditions need to be treated in the same way as other employees or applicants who have the same limitations or comparable abilities.
 The only exception is elective abortions.
 The PDA applies to employers with at least 15 employees.

 Even if the FMLA does not cover a business, female employees have the right to take a leave for a time that is reasonable for childbirth and pregnancy under Ohio's law.
 Also, the Commission forces employers to reinstate employees to their original place or a position with similar status and pay without loss of benefits like service credits.

 The National Labor Relations Board administers the National Labor Relations Act.
 The NLRA defines the rights of both employers and employees.
 Some examples of such rights include the right to engage in concerted activities like strikes and grievances or the right to collectively bargain for mutual aid and protection.

 If you would like to learn more about human resources laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.